Adam Vincent Clarke

-Adam Vincent Clarke (b.1992) is an Antwerp-based sound-artist and composer of contemporary music.
-From Canada to Germany to Belgium, he is a vagabond of Canada’s east coast.
+Adam Vincent Clarke (b.1992) is an Antwerp-based composer of contemporary music and sound artist.
+Rooted in Canada, developed in Germany, before establishing in Belgium; he is a vagabond of Canada’s East Coast.

 Adam draws inspiration through storytelling and folk tradition; seeking out nuances of language, instrumentation, performance style, and coupling this in his writing.
-He seeks to initiate a dialogue through performance and in so doing pursues work that confronts and connects, often composing with a tone of gewaltsame Schönheit (Violent beauty).
+He seeks to initiate a dialogue through performance, pursuing work that confronts and connects, often composing with a tone of gewaltsame Schönheit (violent beauty).
 His music presents distant stories, images, and vibrant abstractions of an interpersonal nature.
-This desire for dialogue and story led him to the world of dance; ballet & contemporary, theatre, and chamber music.
-Adam is co-founder of the dance-theatre company Âmok/Âmok.
+This desire for dialogue and story led him to the world of ballet, contemporary dance, theatre, and chamber music.
+Adam realizes creative concepts, through independent projects and his dance-theatre company Âmok/Âmok.

-As co-founder of Âmok/Âmok, a company centred around works for stage, Adam creates alongside Lore Borremans.
-Works of Âmok/Âmok include Contr (a / o) vers (e / u) s (2019).
+As co-founder of Âmok/Âmok, a company centered around works for the stage, Adam creates alongside Lore Borremans.
+Works of Âmok/Âmok include Contr (a / o) vers (e / u) s and Oe ist met marraine?.

-Adam is composer-in-residence with internationally touring group Ensemble Silakbo.
-Together their creations have been sponsored by the Canada Council for the Arts, toured Europe, and they have shared the stage with Antwerp Symphony Orchestra in Untitled for Vagabonds and Orchestra (2019).
-2021 will have their project Est-Ouest & La Danse Balkanique tour across Europe (Hungary, Slovakia, Austria, Belgium) and through five Canadian cities.
+Adam is composer-in-residence with the international touring group Ensemble Silakbo.
+Together they have toured Europe and shared the stage with Antwerp Symphony Orchestra in Untitled for Vagabonds and Orchestra.
+Their creations, Est-Ouest & La Danse Balkanique, are supported by the Canada Council for the Arts and will tour through five Canadian cities in 2022.